 Looking Back, Looking Forward: With the construction of The Ordway Gardens in 2013, attention turned to renovating the Japanese Garden for the next generation.
 Como Friends provided the funding to invite international Japanese garden expert John Powell to begin reimagining the garden with an eye toward the new vantage points created by the Huss Terrace, as well as the original design goals of Masami Matsuda.
 Over the last several years, Como’s horticultural staff have worked closely with Powell to prune overgrown trees, bring in new plant material, and create a more harmonious pathway through the garden.
 The latest improvement, a pine grove path that leads visitors out of the tea garden, has brought these renovations full circle.
 No longer will visitors have to double back on the garden’s pathways, a renovation that helps heighten the sense of solitude, spacial intimacy and contemplation the garden is designed to inspire.

-Coming Soon: With support from Como Friends, the Marjorie McNeely Conservatory is about to add another new feature to the Japanese garden experience at Como.
-The Huelsmann Meditative Garden will be updated to a traditional karesansui garden of raked sand and rock that will highlight the concept of yohaku-no-bi, or the beauty of blank space.
+What’s New: With support from Como Friends, the Marjorie McNeely Conservatory has added another new feature to the Japanese garden experience at Como.
+The Huelsmann Meditative Garden is a traditional karesansui garden of raked sand and rock that highlights the concept of yohaku-no-bi, or the beauty of blank space.